awsdocs/amazon-sqs-developer-guide/doc_source/sqs-creating-custom-policies-evaluation-logic.md

 + An *[explicit-deny](sqs-creating-custom-policies-key-concepts.md#explicit-deny)* overrides any **allow**\.
 + The order in which the policies are evaluated isn't important\.

-The following figure describes in detail how Amazon SQS evaluates decisions about access permissions\.
+The following diagram describes in detail how Amazon SQS evaluates decisions about access permissions\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/AccessPolicyLanguage_Evaluation_Flow.png)